Physical Human-Robot Interaction: A Critical Review of Safety Constraints: Remarks on Deriving Robot Motion Constraints

 In this case, the admissible impact velocity depends primarily on the human effective mass and tissue stiffness, while the initial robot kinetic energy can be much larger than the tissue energy capacity.
 The residual robot energy not absorbed by the tissue can produce secondary motion or post-impact accelerations, emphasizing the importance of considering both peak force and post-impact dynamics in safety-oriented design.

 Conversely, when the human effective mass is much larger than the robot mass ($m_H \gg m_R$), the reduced-mass factor becomes

-In the limiting case, i.e., for $m_H =\infty$, this situation can be interpreted as a \textit{clamped condition}, in which the human body segment is constrained and therefore unable to recoil in response to the impact, as depicted in \autoref{fig:contact_type}.
-The reduced-mass term in the velocity expression reaches its minimum possible value, since any finite human mass would contribute an additional $1/m_H$ to the sum, thereby increasing $v_{0,\max}$.
-Therefore, assuming the possibility of a fully clamped human provides the strictest, most conservative upper bound on robot velocity.
-In this case, the admissible impact velocity depends exclusively on the robot effective mass and the tissue stiffness.
-A lighter robot reduces the inertia that must be absorbed by the tissue, directly increasing $v_{0,\max}$.
-Physically, nearly all of the kinetic energy that is transferred from the robot to the human during the collision is stored as elastic energy in the tissues, with negligible motion of the human segment.
-The corresponding maximum initial kinetic energy of the robot is then approximately equal to the tissue energy capacity.
+The limiting case, i.e., for $m_H =\infty$, can be interpreted as a \textit{clamped condition} in which the human body segment is constrained and therefore unable to recoil in response to the impact, as depicted in \autoref{fig:contact_type}.
+In this situation, nearly all of the kinetic energy that is transferred from the robot to the human during the collision is stored as elastic energy in the tissues, with no motion of the human segment.
+The corresponding maximum allowable initial kinetic energy of the robot is therefore approximately equal to the tissue energy capacity.
 This scenario is thus more conservative than the general case in which the human operator is able to recoil: for the same robot mass and tissue stiffness, allowing the human segment to move ($m_H$ finite) increases the reduced-mass term in the velocity formula, which in turn increases $v_{0,\max}$.
-Consequently, designing the robot to respect $v_{0,\max}$ under the potential-clamp assumption ensures that peak tissue forces are not exceeded under any realistic human mobility condition, providing a robust safety margin.
+Consequently, designing the control to respect safety speed (or energy) constraints under the potential-clamp assumption ensures that peak forces at the tissue do not exceed pain-sensitive thresholds under any realistic human mobility condition, providing a robust safety margin.

 It should be noted that ISO/TS 15066 does not explicitly consider the clamped case in the constraints.
 Instead, the standard distinguishes only between quasi-static and transient contacts by applying empirical multiplicative factors to the admissible force limits, without modifying the underlying inertial interaction model.
 However, based on the preceding discussion, \textbf{it is more appropriate to employ \eqref{eq:clamped_scenario} for conditions in which the operator’s body segment is effectively immobilized, and to use \eqref{eq:constr_k} or \eqref{eq:constr_v} for more general contact interactions in which the operator is able to recoil or withdraw from the moving robot}.